Joon-Klaps/viralgenie/docs/installation.md

     - To install Conda, follow the instructions on the [Conda website](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html).
     - To install Mamba, a faster alternative to Conda, follow the instructions on the [Mamba miniforge website](https://github.com/conda-forge/miniforge/blob/main/README.md#install).

-    !!! warning
-        Conda environments are not as reproducible as Docker or Singularity containers.
+    !!! warning Containter systems are better then Conda Conda environments are great!
+However, conda tools can easily become broken or incompatible due to dependency issues.
+For this reason, conda is not as reproducible as Docker or Singularity containers.
 If you encounter issues with Conda, please try running the pipeline with Docker or Singularity first to see if the issue persists.
+In other words, if you have a container system, use it over conda!